-I am a Volunteer Counsellor with Turning Point, where I work with issues around drug and alcohol addiction.
+I spent 5 years working as a Volunteer Counsellor with Turning Point, where clients work with issues around drug and alcohol addiction.

 I have worked with young people between the ages of 13 and 25 at YPI Young Peoples Independent Counselling Service in Basingstoke.
 Here, I worked with depression, anxiety, stress, self-harm, body image, anger and bullying.

 I have also trained and worked with The Samaritans.
 This has given me much experience of working with clients’ who feel suicidal.